-Vertical walls are constructed by rotating the blocks, alternating the Batter Indicator arrow Forward or Backward every other course.
-Continue by placing the next Corner in the opposite direction, with the Batter Indicator pointing Forward, ensuring blocks are Flush.
+Vertical walls are constructed by rotating the blocks, alternating the Batter Indicator arrow Forward or Backward every other course. (page 7)

+Continue by placing the next corner in the opposite direction, with Batter in Forward Alignment.
+Place standard block as shown taking note of the batter Alignment.
 Repeat until desired wall height is achieved.
-Finish the corner off with a closed-end coping block.
+Finish the coping off with a 45° mitre cut in the corner.